AgenttiX/agenttix.github.io/it/purchasing.md

     and a full day or two each year flushing and cleaning the loop.
     For the most complex loops you may have to modify the case with metalworking tools.
     Don't build a custom loop unless you have multiple GPUs or are especially concerned about aesthetics or noise.
+  - The CPU socket orientation varies on server motherboards.
+    If you have one, ensure that you get a CPU cooler with the correct orientation for the best airflow.
 - Fans
   - Noctua is a good choice.
   - If you want RGB, consider the Corsair ML series,